-The past three years have seen a huge increase in interest and the numbers of visitors are now in thousands, not hundreds.
+The past few years have seen a huge increase in interest and the numbers of visitors are now in thousands, not hundreds.
 This is the only truly “inclusive” family event held on the river in Henley (Regatta and Festival are by their nature not “inclusive” and are not actually in Henley!)
 We want to encourage young people to understand the pleasure of “messing about in boats” and to realise that there are boat and river-related employment opportunities which offer that elusive mix of work and pleasure.

 To this end we have teamed up with the River and Rowing Museum and other organisations with similar aims and hope that parents will come to see this event as an essential part of their children’s education and entertainment as well as a lovely way to spend a day or two.

 On a lighter note, to use a Motor Sport analogy which seems to be pretty universally understood, if the Regatta is the Festival of Speed, the “Trad” is the Revival Meeting.

 So - dress up and come to play, to learn, simply to revel in a weekend on the riverbank or, if lucky, on the river.
 Do, please, spread the word!